svgta1/oidc-client-php/examples/github.md

 ## Introduction
 > Based on the generic example doc.

-Github has an discovery url.
+Github has not a discovery url.
 It's using OAUTH2 and not OpenId connect.

 You have to set manually the configurations to access to the user informations.